 The information in this article is presented to give one a general overview and a broad idea of what to expect from traveling in Europe.

 Some of the information presented may focus on only one or several countries, rather than all of Europe; we will mention these particular instances as they occur in this article.
-In our experience most of the “horror” stories that you hear from fellow travelers or from travel books are by far the exception, rather than the rule.
+In our experience most of the “horror” stories that you hear from fellow travelers or from travel books involving crimes are by far the exception, rather than the rule.

 Taking the proper precautions will decrease your odds of getting pick pocketed, robbed, or mugged to almost zero.
 Staying aware of your surroundings at all time is the most important part of avoiding theft while traveling.

-Getting around Europe is very easy using train or bus.
+Traveling around Europe is very easy using train or bus.
 Europe also boasts quite a few budget airlines and flying is often cheaper and certainly much faster than taking trains or buses.
 Budget airlines tend to fly to the lesser known airports even in major cities.